giangnguyen2412/advanced-XAI-for-DeepLearning/MMD-critic.md

 This paper proposes to interpret the given data by providing examples that can show the full picture – majorities + minorities.

+They present the MMD-critic, a scalable framework for prototype (representatives) and criticism (outliers) selection to improve the interpretability of machine learning methods.

 * Here majorities is the representatives for the dataset:
 `Some of the examples are prototypical of the entire population.`
 :arrow_forward: propotype